mobxjs/mobx-state-tree/docs/tips/inheritance.md

 ---
 id: inheritance
+sidebar_label: Simulating inheritance
-title: Simulating inheritance
+title: Simulate inheritance by using type composition
 ---

 <div id="codefund"></div>

-### Simulate inheritance by using type composition

 There is no notion of inheritance in MST.
 The recommended approach is to keep references to the original configuration of a model in order to compose it into a new one, for example by using `types.compose` (which combines two types) or producing fresh types using `.props|.views|.actions`.
 An example of classical inheritance could be expressed using composition as follows: